Master of Arts in Marriage, Couple, and Family Therapy

 How to submit your letters

-Applicants must hold a baccalaureate degree from a regionally accredited institution or the foreign equivalent.
-One official, sealed transcript must be submitted from each post-secondary institution attended regardless of the length of study or the number of courses taken.
-Faxed transcripts are not considered official by the Graduate School.
 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
-Information regarding three such agencies can be found by going to Information for International Students.
+Information regarding three such agencies can be found by going to International Applicants.

 Grade Point Average (GPA)

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
-Also include any volunteer work or other professionally related experiences.
+Include any volunteer work or other professionally related experiences.